Housing for MD & MD/PhD Students

 After you complete the registration process, you will receive an email informing you that your registration is under review.
 Please allow time for review.
 After approval, you will receive an email providing you with login credentials so that you can return to the portal and complete a housing application.
 Please do not register again.

 Vilcek Hall, located at 334 East 26th Street, offers shared suites and studios.
-The building has a fitness center, laundry room, study room, and lounge.
 Each suite has two or four bedrooms, seasonal heat and air conditioning, window blinds, a common area, a bathroom, and kitchenette.
 Four-bedroom suites have two bathrooms.

 Suites are single-sex, with a few voluntary exceptions.
 Each apartment kitchen is equipped with a refrigerator, stove, oven, and sink.
 Microwave ovens are not provided.
 The building has a laundry room, fitness center, lounge, and study room.
 There are no storage facilities in the building.
 Personal refrigerators of any size may not be brought into the building, and cooking appliances may not be used in bedrooms.